szzyn/Empowering-Players-as-Story-Creators-A-Character-Centric-Interactive-Fiction-Generation-System/README.md

   - `entry2_branch_prompt.txt` – Prompt template including VIA + Big Five inputs and previous story context.

 ---
- -   - `entry12_story_generatino_prompt.txt` – Prompt used to generate a story based on selected branch.
+ 🔹 `entry12_story_generatino_prompt.txt` – Prompt used to generate a story based on selected branch at Entry 1 and 2.